drduh/macOS-Security-and-Privacy-Guide/README.md

 [Yubikey](https://www.yubico.com/products/yubikey-hardware/) offers affordable hardware tokens.
 See [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) and [trmm.net/Yubikey](https://trmm.net/Yubikey).
 One of two Yubikey's slots can also be programmed to emit a long, static password (which can be used in combination with a short, memorized password, for example).

 In Addition to Login and other PAMs, you can use Yubikey to secure your login and sudo, here is a pdf guide from [Yubico](https://www.yubico.com/wp-content/uploads/2016/02/Yubico_YubiKeyMacOSXLogin_en.pdf).
-Yubikey are a bit pricey, there is cheaper alternative, but not as capable, [U2F Zero](https://www.u2fzero.com/).
+Yubikey is a bit pricey, there is a cheaper alternative, but not as capable, [U2F Zero](https://www.u2fzero.com/).
 Here is a great guide to [set it up](https://microamps.gibsjose.com/u2f-authentication-on-os-x/)

 ## Backup